rigved-research/segmented-chirp-eis/README.md

 The GitHub repository includes:

 - MATLAB scripts for generating Nyquist, Bode, and error plots
 - Python scripts for ECM fitting
-- Chirp interpolation utilities
-- Nyquist marker utilities
 - Folder-level `README.md` files with detailed instructions
-- Example code for loading data and reproducing figures

 No datafiles are included here due to size constraints.